-While we're talking affordable deterrence, it might be worth considering dummy cameras as part of your security kit.
-Especially for larger properties, where you want to cover a lot of ground without breaking the bank, fake security cameras can make your house look like a locked-down compound at an affordable price.
-You can order a four-pack of dummy cameras for around $30 here.
+While we're talking affordable deterrence, it might be worth considering dummy cameras as part of your home security kit.
+Especially for larger properties, where you want your home security system to cover a lot of ground without breaking the bank, fake security cameras can make your house look like a locked-down compound at an affordable price.
+You can order a four-pack of dummy cameras for just about $15 here.

 Deterrence will only get you so far with a fake security cam.
 If a burglar breaks into your house, you'll still want an alarm system -- either some sort of alarm monitoring device or motion detector -- to alert you to the breach.

 Alexa Guard can help keep an ear (or some far-field microphones) on your house when you're away.
-An Echo Dot, which you can find on sale for $25 fairly often, is the cheapest way to get Alexa Guard in your house.
-But if you already have an Echo, this monitoring service is totally free and can be set up through the Alexa mobile app.
+An Echo Dot, is the cheapest way to get Alexa Guard monitoring in your house.
+The latest fourth-gen Dot typically lists for around $50, but the older third-gen Dot works just as well, and can be found for closer to $30 if you want to save some cash.
+And if you already have an Echo, this monitoring service is totally free and can be set up through the Alexa mobile app.

-It can be tough for renters to boost their home security in part because installation can be pretty involved -- especially when you're talking smart deadbolts.
-So if you want to add a little security to your door locks without much hassle or cash down, consider a retrofit lock like this one.
+It can be tough for renters to boost their home security in part because home security system installation can be pretty involved -- especially when you're talking smart deadbolts.
+So if you want to add a little security to your door locks without much hassle or cash down, consider a DIY system retrofit lock like this one.

-Devices like these, while not Wi-Fi connected still offer clever ways to add one more barrier for burglars to bypass, which equals a little peace of mind for the anxious homeowner.
-And even though it lacks any of the bells and whistles of a smart lock (like a control panel or burglar alarm), it's portable so you can bring it with you when you're staying at a hotel or an Airbnb.
+Devices like these, while not Wi-Fi connected, still offer clever ways to add one more home security barrier for burglars to bypass, which equals a little peace of mind for the anxious homeowner.
+And even though it lacks any of the bells and whistles of a smart lock (like a control panel or burglar alarm), it's portable so you can bring this cheap home security lock with you when you're staying at a hotel or an Airbnb.